Skip to main content

 Module Level Function Calls

-Functions that are called during module import are executed as regular functions (and not activities).
+Functions called during module import are executed as regular functions (not activities).
+Make sure that these function are deterministic, otherwise a replay of your workflow can yield different results.

 For example: